3 Ways to Employee-Ownership – Canada

 1. ESOP (Employee Share Ownership Plan):

-– Establishing and maintaining an ESOP can involve complex legal and financial processes, and it may not be suitable for all types of businesses.
-For over 20 years companies like ESOP Builders have been designing and implementing customized Employee Share Ownership Plans, to meet the unique needs of each company.
+• Establishing and maintaining an ESOP can involve complex legal and financial processes, and it may not be suitable for all types of businesses.
+Firefly Insights can design and implement customized Employee Share Ownership Plans, to meet the unique needs of each company.

 2. EOT (Employee Ownership Trust):